The 10 Most Popular College Majors

 - Common Specializations: Accounting, business administration, business intelligence, business management, entrepreneurship, finance, international business

 Business majors are among the most popular undergraduate degrees in the U.S. Nearly 1 in 5 bachelor's degrees, or 390,600, was awarded in business in 2018-19.

 Business programs explore fundamental business principles and practices that enable companies to run efficiently.
 Students pursuing a business major often study multidisciplinary concepts so they can develop strong communication, leadership, and critical thinking skills.

 2. Health Professions

-This strong demand may help explain why health-related majors are among the most popular degrees conferred.
-According to NCES, colleges awarded 245,000 bachelor's degrees in health professions and related programs in 2017-18, accounting for 12% of all bachelor's degrees.
+As the population ages and people become more reliant on healthcare, the demand for health professionals is projected to rise.
+This demand may help explain why health-related majors are among the most popular degrees.
+According to NCES, colleges awarded 251,400 bachelor's degrees in health professions and related programs in 2018-19, accounting for 12% of all bachelor's degrees.